Jas-SinghFSU/hyprpanel-docs/docs/configuration/modules.md

 systray
 ```

-### Custom Modules
+### Basic Modules

-**Custom Modules** are lightweight modules that have no drop-down menu associated with them.
+**Basic Modules** are lightweight modules that have no drop-down menu associated with them.
 Usually, these modules provide some type of information, either about your system or general information.

-Almost all of the custom modules can have their mouse actions configured in the settings dialog.
+Almost all of the basic modules can have their mouse actions configured in the settings dialog.
 This includes `left-click`, `right-click`, `middle-click`, `scroll-up`, and `scroll-down`.

 Typically, mouse actions are configured by assigning a specific Bash command to them.
 This assignment is done in the text box associated with the action, located within the settings dialog.